 Chris has been the Managing Director of International Education Services since its inception in 1997.
 Prior to IES he worked in both Australia and Europe in a number of positions including a science teacher, an ESL teacher and senior administrative education roles.

-Nina Evason (Cambridge ESL Certificate)
+Nina Evason (BA, Cambridge ESL Certificate)